Conformally invariant random fields, quantum Liouville measures, and random Paneitz operators on Riemannian manifolds of even dimension: The co-polyharmonic Gaussian field

-\item To get rid of the additive correction term in \eqref{conf-field-formel}, one can consider the `random variable' $h + a\,\vol_g$, called \emph{ungrounded co-polyharmonic Gaussian field}, where $h$ is distributed according to ${\sf CGF}^{M,g}$ and where $a$ is a constant informally distributed according to the Lebesgue measure on the line (the latter not being a probability measure). \end{enumerate} \end{remark}
+To get rid of the additive correction term in \eqref{conf-field-formel}, one can consider the `random variable' $h + a$, called \emph{ungrounded co-polyharmonic Gaussian field}, where $h$ is distributed according to ${\mathsf{CGF}}^{M,g}$ and where $a$ is a constant distributed according to the Lebesgue measure on the line (the latter not being a probability measure).